 This consideration is important to test for and to take into account.

 Except for the certificate, the same content destination requires the same connection file in order to continue to work as it should.
 Consider educating your end users that they cannot simply move a system controller to another instance of content destination without a proper system reset.
-This is a key feature of the system, and if you have implemented the StoreReadSystemID capability the body worn system will automatically block users from trying to change the connection file to a different system than what it was initially was set up with.
+This is a key feature of the system, and if you have implemented the StoreReadSystemID capability the body worn system will automatically block users from trying to change the connection file to a different system than what it was initially set up with.

 You need to reset the body worn manager in order to change the content destination.